xmartlabs/Eureka/README.md

 To easily get the selected row/s of a `SelectableSection` there are two methods: `selectedRow()` and `selectedRows()` which can be called to get the selected row in case it is a `SingleSelection` section or all the selected rows if it is a `MultipleSelection` section.

+##### Grouping options in sections

+Additionally you can setup list of options to be grouped by sections using following properties of `SelectorViewController`:

+- `sectionKeyForValue` - a closure that should return key for particular row value.
+This key is later used to break options by sections.

+- `sectionHeaderTitleForKey` - a closure that returns header title for a section for particular key.
+By default returns the key itself.

+- `sectionFooterTitleForKey` - a closure that returns footer title for a section for particular key.

 ### Validations

 Eureka 2.0.0 introduces the very requested build-in validations feature.